hashicorp/terraform/website/docs/cli/cloud/migrating.html.md

 that state to Terraform Cloud.
 This process is interactive and self-documenting, and resembles moving between state backends.

-You may also be prompted to rename your workspaces during the migration, to either give a name to the unnamed `default` workspace (Terraform Cloud requires all workspaces to have a name) or give your workspace names more contextual information.
-Unlike typical Terraform workspaces representing an environment associated with a particular configuration (e.g. production, staging, development), Terraform Cloud workspaces are named uniquely across all configurations used within an organization.
+Terraform may also prompt you to rename your workspaces during the migration, to either give a name to the unnamed `default` workspace (Terraform Cloud requires all workspaces to have a name) or give your workspace names more contextual information.
+Unlike Terraform CLI-only workspaces, which represent multiple environments associated with the same configuration (e.g. production, staging, development), Terraform Cloud workspaces can represent totally independent configurations, and must have unique names within the Terraform Cloud organization.

-Because of this, you'll be given an opportunity to rename the working directory's workspaces according to a pattern relative to their existing names.
-A typical strategy to start with is `<COMPONENT>-<ENVIRONMENT>-<REGION>` (e.g.  `networking-prod-us-east`, `networking-staging-us-east`).
+Because of this, Terraform will prompt you to rename the working directory's workspaces according to a pattern relative to their existing names, which can indicate the fact that these specific workspaces share configuration.
+A typical strategy to start with is
+`<COMPONENT>-<ENVIRONMENT>-<REGION>` (e.g.  `networking-prod-us-east`,
+`networking-staging-us-east`).
 For more information on workspace naming, see [Workspace Naming](/docs/cloud/workspaces/naming.html) in the Terraform Cloud documentation.